REMEMBER THE 4 STEPS TO FOOD SAFETY:

 2. SEPARATE: Don't cross-contaminate

-4. CHILL: Refrigerate promptly
+4. CHILL: Refrigerate promptly if not eating right away

 Steps to follow before cooking a turkey: